 How Do I Prevent Termites?

 To prevent termites, it’s easiest to first take steps during the building process to shield your home or business.
-Termite control experts at Viking Pest explain every 5 years, a termite inspection should be performed to identify if any colonies have developed.
-If a pest professional from Viking Pest discovers termite activity, the home or business owner will have the option of Sentricon termite treatment.
-This treatment is environmentally sensitive and very effective at eliminating termites.
-After the initial inspection, various Sentricon stations are placed throughout the soil surrounding the property.
+Termite control experts at Viking Pest explain every 1 year, a termite inspection should be performed to identify if any colonies have developed.
+If a pest professional from Viking Pest discovers termite activity, the home or business owner will have the option of using a Termite Bait and Monitoring System.
+This termite treatment is environmentally sensitive and very effective at eliminating termites.
+After the initial inspection, various Termite Bait and Monitoring System stations are placed throughout the soil surrounding the property.
 Once termites are detected, Recruit termite bait is placed in Baitube devices and positioned near the termite activity.
 Once the termites begin eating the bait, their colonies will begin to eradicate.
 Viking Pest will continue to monitor the stations for any subsequent activity.

 The best way to exterminate termites and control them in the future is to use advanced termite treatment.
-Our pest control experts at Viking Pest recommend Sentricon stations around your NJ, PA, MD, or DE home or business to attract and eliminate termites.
+Our pest control experts at Viking Pest recommend using Termite Bait and Monitoring System stations around your NJ, PA, MD, or DE home or business to attract and eliminate termites.